CoolDrMoney

 My earliest Dreamcast memory is from August 1999, when after spending the morning with my friend and her dad going through South Boston, we ended up at a Toys R Us to get some Pokemon cards.
 They had recently set up the line of Dreamcast kiosks, and I caught a glimpse of a kid playing the killer whale sequence of Sonic Adventure.
 It was the quintessential way to be introduced to the system, on a sunny summer day with the most eye catching moment drawing my attention.
 I ultimately made the decision in April 2000 to get an N64 over a Dreamcast, a decision I don't regret.

-I ended up buying a used Dreamcast from EB Games in February 2000, and eventually purchased a handful of games including Jet Grind Radio, Sega Rally 2, and Daytona USA.
+I ended up buying a used Dreamcast from EB Games in February 2005, and eventually purchased a handful of games including Jet Grind Radio, Sega Rally 2, and Daytona USA.
 I had some enjoyment with them, but ultimately sold it on eBay 2 years later.
 I do regret that.
 I would've gladly played it today in celebration.

 I think I may buy one of the sealed Dreamcasts at some point in the coming year just to get the feeling of opening a new one.
 I'll gradually build up the library and see how it all stacks up a decade later.
-These nine 09.09.09 quick look throwbacks provided a great glimpse into the amount of fun that can still be had with the system, whether it's September 9th 1999, or 2009.
+These nine 09.09.09 quick look throwbacks provided a great glimpse into the amount of fun that can still be had with the system, be it September 9th 1999, or 2009.
 The Dreamcast gave the 90s a glimpse of the 00s, and continues to enjoy rabid loyalty as we head into the 2010s.
 No anniversary of the system will match this one, and I honestly feel that GB has provided the best coverage.

 My third 360 arrived today from the 360 repair center.
 Here's a run down of my 360 lifespan history: